scrapd/scrapd/README.rst

 ScrAPD executes all the requests in an asynchronous manner.
 As a result it goes very fast.

 It parses the information using both the text of the report itself and the Twitter tweet stored in the page metadata.
-Combining these two methods provides a high degree of confidence in the parsing and allows us to reach **90% of success rate**.
+Combining these two methods provides a high degree of confidence in the parsing and allows us to reach more than **95% of success rate**.

 Some statistics: